Pilot's Handbook of Aeronautical Knowledge

 For clouds to form, there must be adequate water vapor and condensation nuclei, as well as a method by which the air can be cooled.
 As moisture condenses or sublimates, it attaches to condensation nuclei, which are small particles of matter like dust, salt, and smoke.
 The nuclei provide a means for the moisture to change from one state to another.

-Cloud type is determined by its height, shape, and characteristic.
+A cloud's type is determined by its height, shape, and characteristics.

 Low clouds are those that form near the Earth's surface and extend up to about 6,500 feet AGL.
 Fog is also classified as a type of low cloud formation.
 Clouds in this family can change rapidly and influence flight planning.
 VFR flight may not be possible.